spm/spm-docs/docs/tutorials/beginners/installing_spm.md

 # Installing SPM

 To install SPM, you need to download it from the web and let Matlab know where to find it by adding it to the Matlab path.

+## Option 1

+1. Download SPM.zip file from the link on the course Moodle page.
+2. Extract the SPM folder from the zip file to your N: drive (i.e., `N:\spm`).

+## Option 2

 We will use a program called `Github Desktop` to install SPM in a way that will make it easy to update in the future.

 1. Open `UCL Applications Store` and search for `Github Desktop` in the search bar.
 2. Run `Github Desktop`, when asked to register select `Skip this step`.